DISCOVER THE BENEFITS

 Our drop-in classes are the perfect place to start learning.
 The meditation classes we offer are suitable for anyone, whatever their level of interest, from those who seek simple relaxation and stress relief, to those who wish to learn about Modern Buddhism.
 Everyone is welcome.

-All our drop-in classes are suitable for beginners, but you may find that the following classes at the Centre are a good place to begin.
+All our weekly classes are suitable for beginners, but you may find that the following classes at the Centre are a good place to begin.

 Q. Do I need to be a Buddhist to attend?